bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 #### Cross-validated multivariate distance

 Similarly to @wiestler_skill_2013 and @nambu_decoding_2015, we aimed to uncover activity patterns representing the different sequences that were performed by the subject.
-However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the formers' ceiling effect and noise sensitivity [@walther_reliability_2016].
+However, instead of applying cross-validated classification, we opted for a representational approach by computing multivariate distance between evoked activity patterns, in order to avoid the former's ceiling effect and noise sensitivity [@walther_reliability_2016].
 Cross-validated Mahalanobis distance [@walther_reliability_2016] is an unbiased metric that uses multivariate normalization by estimating the covariance from the GLM fitting residuals, regularized through Ledoit-Wolf optimal shrinkage [@ledoit_honey_2012].
-Distance were estimated between pairs of sequences that were in a comparable acquisition stage, that is separately for the newly acquired and consolidated sequences.
+Distance were estimated for pairs of sequences that were in a comparable acquisition stage, that is separately betweem the newly acquired and between consolidated sequences.

 #### Searchlight analysis

 Searchlight [@kriegeskorte_information-based_2006] is an exploratory technique that applies MVPA repeatedly on small spatial neighborhoods covering the whole brain while avoiding high-dimensional limitation of multivariate algorithms.
 Searchlight was configured to select for each grayordinate the 128 closest neighboring coordinates, using geodesic distance for cortical grayordinates, as the subset of features for representational distance estimation.
+The extent of the searchlight was thus kept to a limited range to limit the inflation of false positive or negative results [@etzel_looking_2012;@etzel_searchlight_2013].

 #### Statistical testing